 Local Usage

-If you want to use this template locally, clone it and use Typship to install it using
+If you want to use this template locally, clone it and install it with:

 This allows you to import the template using